38317759571

 Set a PIN

 Setting a PIN is an important safety measure for any device, but it can also be a useful parental control tool.
-For young kids, adding a PIN to your child’s Android tablet or Android phone forces them to have to ask you for the code before they can unlock their phone.
+For young kids, adding a PIN to your child’s Android tablet or Android phone forces them to ask you to input the code before they can unlock it.

-Of course, most kids with phones need to use them independently (if they need to get around on their own), but a PIN can still add a layer of protection against strangers accessing their device if it’s lost or stolen.
+Older kids with phones may need to use them independently, but a PIN can still add a layer of protection against strangers accessing their device if it’s lost or stolen.
 Make sure your child sets up a PIN lock on their phone and picks a code that they can easily remember but that someone else can’t guess.

 Add a restricted profile/child mode

-Almost all Android phones let you add a new user to your device, and as the admin, you can choose to add a new user with a restricted profile or on child mode.
-This is useful if you’re handing your phone over for your child to play with.
-You can also set up a restricted profile for your child on their own phone.
+As the admin of your Android phone, you can add new users.
+As an additional parental control, you can choose to add them with a profile that is restricted or in child mode.
+This is useful if you’re handing your phone over for your child to play with, but you can also set up a restricted profile for your child on their own phone or tablet.
 Here’s how to get started:

-7. You now have the option to choose which apps this new profile can access.
-Toggle the option to OFF for any apps you’d prefer your kid not to use.
+3. You’ll now have the option to choose which apps this new profile can access.
+Toggle off any apps you’d prefer your kid not to use.

 Options to turn access to certain applications on or off when setting up a Restricted user profile.